A History of Abstract Art,

 Part I: Meet the Father of Abstract Art: Wassily Kandinsky

 When you think of abstract art, chances are your mind conjures a swirl of colors, lines dancing across the canvas, and shapes that seem to have a life of their own.
-Behind this visual symphony stands Wassily Kandinsky, often hailed as the Father of Abstract Art.
+Behind this visual symphony stands Wassily Kandinsky, (1866-1944), often hailed as the Father of Abstract Art.
 But Kandinsky wasn’t born with a paintbrush in hand; in fact, his path to abstraction was anything but straightforward.

-Born in 1866 in Moscow, Kandinsky was initially more of a scholar than a painter.
+Born in Moscow, Kandinsky was initially more of a scholar than a painter.
 He studied law and economics, which might surprise you considering the free-spirited lines and explosive colors he would later create.
 But a trip to Munich changed everything.
 Inspired by the vibrancy of modern art, he abandoned his stable career to follow his true passion—painting.

 Kandinsky had a bold idea: art didn’t need to imitate reality.
 He believed colors and shapes could express emotions and music-like rhythms, all on their own.
 Imagine hearing a symphony, but instead of sounds, you see it on canvas.
 That was his vision.
 He started creating works where objects disappeared entirely, leaving pure color, form, and feeling.
 It was revolutionary—and at first, a little shocking to the art world.